aufi/must-gather-rest-wrapper/doc/README.md

 ## Open questions

-Sqlite backend or just in memory? (after container restart there will be no archives anyway so no need for persistent db) In memory and communicate via chans
+Sqlite backend or just in memory? (after container restart there will be no archives anyway so no need for persistent db) -> In memory (or use sqlite just with path flag inmemory) and communicate via chans

+Authentication Wrapper <-> User from UI: not sure ?

+Authentication Wrapper <-> OCP: need admin service account/token to execute must-gather (to be provided by operator)